-What's so great about AT&T Park is that fans can visit year-round.
+What's so great about Oracle Park is that fans can visit year-round.
 If they are here at the right time, they might even get to visit one of our clubhouses.
-(Editor's note: take a tour of AT&T Park for a complete behind-the-scenes look.)
+(Editor's note: take a tour of Oracle Park for a complete behind-the-scenes look.)

 What's the best way for folks to keep up with the Giants?

 If you mean with the players, I'm still sorting and distributing fan mail.
 Hundreds of letters and cards arrive daily for the players.
 I see many of them reading through the letters at their lockers.
 I also think our website is a great place for fans to connect with us.

 Where's the best spot to catch a Giants game if you're not in the ballpark?

 Just across the street from the park at MoMo's, or really at any sports bar or restaurant in the city with the game on TV.

 Where in the city do you like to hangout?

 What's your favorite restaurant in San Francisco and why?

 What are the must-see destinations in San Francisco for visitors?

 Can you tell us any secret spots where we can catch Giants players around town?